Outlaw (Marvel Comics)

-Outlaw is the name of two different fictional characters appearing in American comic books published by Marvel Comics.
+Outlaw is the name of two characters appearing in American comic books published by Marvel Comics.
 The first Outlaw named Nigel Higgins is England's version of Punisher that first appeared in Punisher (vol. 2) #64 and was created by Dan Abnett, Andy Lanning, and Douglas Braithwaite.
 The second Outlaw named Inez Temple was created by Gail Simone for the series Deadpool and Agent X. She is a mutant with the ability of superhuman strength and an uncanny aptitude with firearms.

 Fictional character biography

 Nigel Higgins

-Nigel Higgins is a man living in England who became Outlaw after being inspired by Punisher's activities.
-When Kingpin planned to use the English channel to gather the European crime families into a united crime syndicate, Outlaw was the main contact for Punisher and Microchip.
+Nigel Higgins is a man living in England who became the vigilante Outlaw after being inspired by Punisher's activities.
+When Kingpin plans to use the English channel to gather the European crime families into a united crime syndicate, Outlaw is the main contact for Punisher and Microchip.

-During the "Suicide Run" crossover, Outlaw hears about Punisher's death and heads to the United States of America to investigate.
-When Punisher was found to be alive in the small town of Laastekist, Outlaw got mixed in with every copycat, ally, and villain that were converging on the location.

-As part of the "All-New, All-Different Marvel" brand, Outlaw has left the vigilante business, regretting if he should let villains live or not.
-After moving to New Yorkshire, Outlaw assumed the alias of "Neil Hibbs."
-His normal life was short-lived when he is chosen by Collector to partake in the "Contest of Champions" against his will at the Battlerealm.
-As part of Collector's team, Outlaw survived every battle.
-When Collector's right-hand man Maestro of Earth-69413 betrays Collector and takes the Iso-Sphere, Outlaw witnesses this action as Maestro becomes the new ruler of a reassembled Battleworld.
-Outlaw and the other contestants were defeated by Maestro as the two-presumed dead contestants Stick and Sentry of Earth-1611 appeared to cut Maestro's victory short.
-Upon getting hold of the Iso-Sphere, Outlaw used its powers to have Maestro contained somewhere, the other contestants to return to whichever place they want, and for the Iso-Sphere to shatter.
+Outlaw later leaves the vigilante business, regretting if he should let villains live or not.
+His normal life is short-lived, as he is chosen by Collector to partake in the "Contest of Champions" against his will.
+After obtaining the Iso-Sphere, Outlaw used its powers to have Maestro contained somewhere, the other contestants to return to whichever place they want, and for the Iso-Sphere to be destroyed.
 Upon returning to England with the Earth-616 contestants, Outlaw had also wished for those he had killed to be returned to life.
-Outlaw then returned to the superhero business, helping those in need instead of punishing the guilty.
+Outlaw returns to the superhero business, helping those in need instead of punishing the guilty.

-During the Secret Empire storyline, Outlaw appears as a member of the Champions of Europe.
-The group, alongside Squirrel Girl and Enigma, successfully drives off the violent Hydra forces that had tried to claim Paris, France.
+During the Secret Empire storyline, Outlaw appears as a member of the Champions of Europe who are prepared for the event that Hydra invades Europe.